carpentries-incubator/singularity-introduction/_episodes/06-writing-custom-containers.md

 ## Sandbox installation

-The most intuative way to build a container is to do so interactively, this allows you to install packages, configure applications and test commands, then when finished export as an image.
+The most intuitive way to build a container is to do so interactively, this allows you to install packages, configure applications and test commands, then when finished export as an image.

 This is possible using the `--sandbox` flag, for example